March 30, 2015

 I had a client from the start of my freelancing career that kept me busy and I was grateful for it.
 I found them via Craigslist which seems sketchy from the start but I have to tell you, my best clients have come from replying to job listings on that website.
 Dead serious.

-The client I contacted gave me a shot and as a result I was given a small job to demonstrate my abilities.
+The client I contacted gave me a shot and as a result, I was given a small job to demonstrate my abilities.
 Having been pleased with the results our working relationship began.
-For a couple years we worked together on many projects.
-For me it was about gaining experience and earning some money on the side while I looked for full-time employment elsewhere after quitting another job.
+For a couple of years, we worked together on many projects.
+For me, it was about gaining experience and earning some money on the side while I looked for full-time employment elsewhere after quitting another job.
 Little did I know, from that point forward, I would start taking on more and more work from that specific client as well as some new ones.
 From there I decided I might give freelancing full-time a solid shot.

 Through Struggle Comes Reward

 To anyone in this situation I totally know what you are going through.
 Freelancing is hard, especially at the start.
-Sometimes it’s never consistent and finding the right clients is like a needle in a hay stack.
-After much perseverance you will begin to see all the hard work will pay off.
+Sometimes it’s never consistent and finding the right clients is like a needle in a haystack.
+After much perseverance, you will begin to see all the hard work will pay off.
 Clients will come and go and that process only makes you stronger, more dedicated, and passionate about what you do.
 Your skills will improve as well as your communication.
 Everything from the business to the craft will be presented in a more professional way based on the things you learn along your journey.
 There is a long list of things you should do and things you shouldn’t in my archive with clients.
-This of course will vary with any freelancer.
-For each new client develop a game plan that works to prove value of yourself as well as your client.
-After all it’s a two way street.
-You don’t have to do what everyone else does so in the end be yourself, value yourself and start watching the clients come to you.
+This, of course, will vary with any freelancer.
+For each new client develop a game plan that works to prove the value of yourself as well as your client.
+After all, it’s a two-way street.
+You don’t have to do what everyone else does so, in the end, be yourself, value yourself and start watching the clients come to you.